AllaPrima

 Find tailored daily challenges on the home screen, based on skill level, preferred mediums, and time available.

-Search for and save references and tutorials within the app to make creating art easier, especially for beginner artists.
+Search for and save references and tutorials within the app.

 View past uploaded works in the gallery to see natural improvement and progress over time.